tiprankstipranks

 Our Common Share price may be volatile and as a result you could lose all or part of your investment.

-In addition to volatility associated with equity securities in general, the value of your investment could decline due to the impact of any of the following factors upon the market price of the Common Shares: - Disappointing results from our exploration and/or, if warranted, project development efforts;- Decline in demand for Common Shares;- Downward revisions in securities analysts' estimates or changes in general market conditions;- Technological innovations by competitors or in competing technologies;- Investor perception of our industry or our prospects; and - General economic trends.
-In the past fiscal year, the trading price of our stock on the TSX has ranged from a low of C$0.51 to a high of C$0.90.
+In addition to volatility associated with equity securities in general, the value of your investment could decline due to the impact of any of the following factors upon the market price of the Common Shares: - disappointing results from our exploration and/or, if warranted, project development efforts;- decline in demand for Common Shares;- downward revisions in securities analysts' estimates or changes in general market conditions;- technological innovations by competitors or in competing technologies;- investor perception of our industry or our prospects; and - general economic trends.
+In the past fiscal year, the trading price of our stock on the Nasdaq has ranged from a low of $1.65 to a high of $5.36.
 In addition, stock markets in general have experienced extreme price and volume fluctuations, and the market prices of securities have been highly volatile.
 These fluctuations are often unrelated to operating performance and may adversely affect the market price of the Common Shares.
 As a result, you may be unable to sell any Common Shares you acquire at a desired price.

 Share Price & Shareholder Rights - Risk 3